PhoenixAlx/SiViWo/README.md

 Simulation of virgin words.
 The idea is to simulate how the new words appear in the language.
 In this project the programation's language used will be python (version 3)

+##10/10/2016
+***
+I have tested this library in python [NetworkX](https://networkx.github.io/documentation/networkx-1.9/tutorial/tutorial.html) and i am going to use it.
+It's veru useful.

 ##07/10/2016
 ***